SteveDeJongh/LS_170/review.md

 https will be visible in the URL, and will also required the use of site cerificates which can be viewed in most browsers.

 117. **Give examples of some protocols that would be used when a user interacts with a banking website.
 What would be the role of those protocols?**
+HTTPS would be used to make the request to the server and have the server issue a response.
+TLS would also be used to have an encrypted channel of communication between client and server, and authenticate that the server is actually the bank i'm trying to reach, lastly TLS would also be used to ensure that the data transferred has not been tampered with.

 118. **What is server-side infrastructure?
 What are its basic components?**
 The basic components of server-side infrastructure would be; web-server, application server, and a data store.
 The web server is typically a server that responds to requests for static assets; files, images, css, javascript, etc.